Marais des Cygnes massacre: Background

 When the United States Congress passed the Kansas–Nebraska Act in 1854, it did not directly state whether Kansas Territory and Nebraska Territory would allow slavery or not.
 While Nebraska did not see much controversy, Kansas became a hotly debated area.
 While the previous Missouri Compromise would have prevented slavery from being practiced in Kansas, the new law left the question open.
 In response to the new opening, pro-slavery advocates known as border ruffians, many of whom were from Missouri, entered Kansas to illegally vote in an attempt to sway local elections.
 The New England Emigrant Aid Company also sought to bring anti-slavery settlers into the territory.
-The elections, which were held on March 30, 1855, resulted in a pro-slavery majority in the Kansas territorial government, who in turn created laws protecting slavery and, among other things, outlawing abolitionist literature.
+The elections, which were held on March 30, 1855, resulted in a pro-slavery majority in the Kansas territorial government, who in turn created laws protecting slavery and among other things, outlawing abolitionist literature.
 Abolitionist sentiment was strong near Lawrence, and several prominent Lawrence residents formed the Free State Party to organize resistance to the pro-slavery government in September.
-In October, free-staters drafted the Topeka Constitution, which sought to create an abolitionist government in the state.
+In October, the free-staters drafted the Topeka Constitution, which sought to create an abolitionist government in the state.
 There were now both pro- and anti-slavery governments vying for control of Kansas; President of the United States Franklin Pierce supported the pro-slavery government as the lawful one.

 Beginning in 1855, the political disturbances transitioned into a period of sporadic violence known as Bleeding Kansas.
 On May 21, 1856, the Sack of Lawrence was carried out by several hundred supporters of slavery.
 While there were no fatalities, several buildings were burned down and newspaper equipment was destroyed.
 Later that month, John Brown, an abolitionist, led a group that murdered five pro-slavery southerners in a single night, an event that became known as the Pottawatomie massacre.
 In 1858, the situation deteriorated further.
 James Montgomery led a group of free-staters who fought with elements of the United States Army garrison of Fort Scott in the Battle of Paint Creek in April; one of the soldiers was slain in the action.
 The next month, Montgomery and some of his followers successfully evicted border ruffians from Linn County.